Konrad Hirschfeld

-Franz Konrad Saddler Hirschfeld CBE (1904-1987) was an Australian medical practitioner and surgeon.
+Franz Konrad Saddler Hirschfeld CBE (1904–1987) was an Australian medical practitioner and surgeon.
 He pioneered thoracic surgeries in Australia.
 He became a university academic, administrator and medical historian.

+After obtaining his medical degree, he worked at various hospitals in the UK before returning to Australia in 1938.
+Hirschfeld specialized in thoracic surgery and conducted the first successful pneumonectomy and oesophagectomy surgeries in Queensland.
+He also served in the Australian Imperial Force during World War II.
+Hirschfeld was a dedicated medical historian, curating the Royal Brisbane Hospital's medical museum and serving in various teaching roles at the University of Queensland.
+In recognition of his contributions, he was awarded the Commander of the Order of the British Empire in 1978.
+Hirschfeld died in 1987, and the Marks-Hirschfeld Medical History Museum at the Royal Brisbane Hospital is named in his honor.

 Early life

 Franz Konrad Saddler Hirschfeld was born on 26 April 1904 in Brisbane, Queensland, the son of Dr Eugen Hirschfeld, a Prussian physician and Consul to Brisbane, and his Australian wife Annie.
 Konrad attended the Brisbane Normal School and Brisbane Grammar School.
 He won a scholarship to attend the University of Queensland completing his first year of a science degree with the intention of pursuing medicine like his father Eugen Hirschfeld and brother Otto Hirschfeld in 1924.
 He moved to Melbourne and entered Trinity College in 1925 while studying medicine at the University of Melbourne, where he obtained first class honours in anatomy in 1926.
 Hirschfeld was awarded a Rhodes Scholarship in 1927.
 He studied at the London Hospital, and graduated in 1930 with first class honours in physiology and the Gotch Memorial Prize.